oviera-napsg/Surveysaurus-Rex/survey-design.md

 - ArcGIS Online (hosted feature layers, dashboards, and Experience Builder)
 - PowerAutomate (node/hub for all-of-the-above)

+## Credential Ground Rules

+All workflow configuration must be done using NSARGC accounts where applicable to ensure seamless integration in PowerAutomate.
+Utilizing a single, head-less NSARGC account solves common authentication / token issues in PowerAutomate, and ensures the NSARGC / NAPSG teams can access necessary input-output integrations and troubleshoot.
+This ensures scalable, future-proof access.

+When creating, enhancing, or troubleshooting, use:
+- nsargc_napsg (ArcGIS Online)
+- nsargc@publicsafetygis.org (Outlook / M365)

 ---

 ## 📋 Field Overview